Aditivp/spyprice/README.md

 Features:

-Product Showcase: Displaying our range of innovative rice cultivation products.
+Product Showcase: Displaying our range of innovative rice cultivation products.<br>
-About Us: Presenting background information about SPYRICE and our mission.
+About Us: Presenting background information about SPYRICE and our mission.<br>
 Contact Form: Allowing visitors to reach out to us for inquiries and support.